RenardBOT/Projet_Tuteure/README.md

-Benchmarking various bot detection - College assignment
+Benchmarking various bot detection algorithms on Twitter.
+README.md is currently **Work in Progress**